Banner drop

-A banner drop is the protest action of putting a banner in public place to spread a message and raise awareness.
+A banner drop is the protest action of putting a banner in a public place to spread a message and raise awareness.
 The banner may target a corporation, a law, a political campaign, or any activism.
 The banner may itself be dropped on an activists' target, or in conjunction with the beginning of a campaign.

 Performing a banner drop may constitute criminal vandalism and criminal trespassing depending on where the banner is placed and on the legal jurisdiction in which the activity occurred.